Skip to content

 • Timing contamination.
 Static detected-misstatement labels mix occurrence, discovery, disclosure lag, and public visibility.

 • Main contribution.
-The intended contribution is a measurement redesign, not a claim that one classifier dominates prior fraud-prediction work.
+The intended contribution is a measurement redesign, not a claim that a new classifier performs better than prior fraud-prediction models.

 • Filing-origin estimand.
 The repo defines a filing-origin public reporting-risk estimand based only on information visible at or before origin_date.